kiliankoe/SwiftLibrary/README.md

 ## Usage

 Apodidae exposes a handful of commands.
 Their use is probably best shown with a few examples.
+[Here's a link](https://asciinema.org/a/130908) to asciinema for a short usage demo recording if you prefer that.

 #### Searching for packages